vishwasss/website-3/README.md

 # website-3
-A interactive and responsive website template for travel built using html css and boot strap
+A interactive and responsive website template for travel built using html css and bootstrap